Dangerous play in rugby union: Punching and fighting

 During the 1974 Lions tour to South Africa, Lions captain Willie McBride devised a plan where on a set call every player would attack a South African player, reasoning that this would prevent the referee form penalising any one individual, as he could not send the whole team off.

 After French fullback Serge Blanco was bumped after taking a mark by Englishman Nigel Heslop during the 1991 Rugby World Cup quarter-final, flanker Éric Champ knocked Heslop out with a punch.
 In 1990 English lock Paul Ackford was unexpectedly hit by a haymaker from Argentine prop Federico Mendez after being mistaken for another player who made contact with Mendez's head.
 During the British and Irish Lions 2001 tour match against Australian state side the New South Wales Waratahs, fullback Duncan McRae punched Lions Fly half Ronan O'Gara multiple times as he lay prone on the ground.
 He received a red card and subsequent seven week ban for the offence, although as it occurred during the Australian off-season he didn't miss any games.
 In 2009 at a rugby derby involving two of Romania's top teams a mass brawl broke out involving most of the players and reportedly a few spectators.
 Two players received a red card at the time and nine players were later suspended by the Romanian Rugby Federation.

 Stamping and kicking

 In a 1927 match involving Quillan, the strongest team in France at the time, and Perpignan, the Quillan hooker Gaston Riviere received such a kicking that he died from his injuries.
-Welsh fullback JPR Williams was the victim of stamping by touring New Zealand prop John Ashworth in 1978.
+Welsh fullback J. P. R. Williams was the victim of stamping by touring New Zealand prop John Ashworth in 1978.
 After receiving 30 stitches from his father he returned to the game.
 A player for Welsh club Pontycymmer was jailed for 15 months after stomping on an opposition player's head during a rugby game in 2005.
 In 2006 a South African rugby player from the Western Cape died after allegedly being kicked in the head during a rugby match.